-- 99 Disbursements of money into investments, savings, or other interest-bearing accounts. - 98 Disbursements form a checking account to establish funds for lunch loans, change and petty cash. - 97 Refunds of collections received (including those for security deposits, field trips, undelivered merchandise or services, etc.) - 96 Refunds of collections for lost or damaged textbooks when books are returned. - 95 Refunds of collections for lost or damaged library/media materials when items are returned. - 94 Monthly telephone services. - 93 Monthly utility services (other than telephone). - 92 Travel payments and advances if travel authorizations are in hand (for travel with student groups). - 91 Money sent to the county office to supplement the county budget. - 90 Payments to district warehouse or printing department initiated by requisitions. - 89 Payments to the maintenance department, initiated by a work order, etc. - 88 Payments to the transportation department, initiated by bus requisitions. - 87 Distributions of tournament, jamboree and event shares. - 86 Entry fees for athletic meets, contests, etc. - 85 Payments to officials' associations when there are contracts (on file for the current year) initiated by events listings from associations.
+- 99 Disbursements of money into investments, savings, or other interest-bearing accounts. - 98 Disbursements form a checking account to establish funds for lunch loans, change and petty cash. - 97 Refunds of collections received (including those for security deposits, field trips, undelivered merchandise or services, etc.) - 96 Refunds of collections for lost or damaged textbooks when books are returned. - 95 Refunds of collections for lost or damaged library/media materials when items are returned. - 94 Travel payments and advances if travel authorizations are in hand (for travel with student groups). - 93 Money sent to the county office to supplement the county budget. - 92 Payments to district warehouse initiated by requisitions. - 91 Payments to the maintenance department, initiated by a work order, etc. - 90 Payments to the transportation department, initiated by bus requisitions. - 89 Distributions of tournament, jamboree and event shares. - 88 Entry fees for athletic meets, contests, etc. - 87 Payments to officials' associations when there are contracts (on file for the current year) initiated by events listings from associations.
 Include payments to medical services personnel and doctors assigned to the events.

-- 84 Transmittals of dues, charity, scholarships, and similar "pass through" trust collections (includes Sales Tax, Rental of Facilities, Summer School and Summer Enrichment fees, and registration fees).
-DOES NOT INCLUDE COLLECTIONS TO MAKE PURCHASES. - 83 Mailing costs, postal services - 82 Money sent to county office for INT, PNT reimbursements. - 81 Mileage for local services. - 79 Renewal premiums for insurance or musical instruments and yearbook and newspaper equipment (cameras, etc.) - 77 Lost and Damaged Textbook collections sent to the county office. - 76 Payments for non-employee ticket sellers, ticket takers, gate and door keepers, contest judges, etc. - 75 Rental of Citizen's Field. - 74 Fines, late fees, etc. to FHSAA. - 73 Payments for security personnel though the County Sheriff, Gainesville Police Dept., or other police municipalities or security firms for activities and events. - 72 Executed contracts, including yearbook contracts. - 71 Payments to the instructional technology department. - 70 Others (please explain). - These items, if greater than \$2,000.00, must have prior approval from Purchasing.
+- 86 Transmittals of dues, charity, scholarships, and similar "pass through" trust collections (includes Sales Tax, Rental of Facilities, Summer School and Summer Enrichment fees, and registration fees).
+DOES NOT INCLUDE COLLECTIONS TO MAKE PURCHASES. - 85 Lost and Damaged Textbook collections, PNT, INT, Transportation, Sales Tax, sent to the county office. - 84 Fines, late fees, etc. to FHSAA. - 83 Payments for security personnel though the County Sheriff, Gainesville Police Dept., or other police municipalities or security firms for activities and events. - 82 Executed contracts, including yearbook contracts. - 81 Payments to the instructional technology department.

+These items, if greater than \$2,000.00, must have prior approval from Purchasing.